If you like a challenge and want to succeed against all odds, then this is for you. And your almost ex-boss!

 Success story 5

-An experienced maths and statistics professor at a junior college felt he was being “persecuted” by a new dean, despite having job security and being well-liked by students.
+An experienced math and statistics professor at a junior college felt he was being “persecuted” by a new dean, despite having job security and being well-liked by students.
 The professor collected evidence carefully, documented the dean’s attacks on him and others in his 12-member department, and approached the college’s chancellor and members of its board.
 Three of the professor’s colleagues felt so berated by the new department head that they had emotional breakdowns and sought psychiatric help.
 The professor prepared a report that laid out the extent to which the department head was costing the college money.
 One of the colleagues filed a harassment suit, and students were becoming discouraged.
 The college let the department head go.

 So, how to be a winner?